“Hi, I’m from the Warranty Center, I’m calling about your auto warranty”

 To block a number from calling your Android phone:

 Does all this phone number blocking seem too slow?
 It is.
-And, a single scammer may use many, many different phone numbers, so, blocking one number doesn’t do much.
-The fact is that you could block numbers all day every day of your life and still not block them all.
+And, a single scammer often uses many, many different phone numbers, so, blocking one number doesn’t do much.
+You could block numbers all day every day of your life and still not block them all.

-There are, thankfully, a number of apps out there that crowdsource the telemarketer and scam information from millions of other users, meaning that you can use blocking data from other users and curated by a company that is in the business of blocking this kind of thing.
+There are a number of apps out there that crowdsource the telemarketer and scam information from millions of other users, meaning that you can use blocking data from other users and curated by a company that is in the business of blocking this kind of thing.

-I recommend Hiya as an app of choice for caller spam identification and call blocking, though there are a variety of choices on the App Store and Google Play.
+You might consider Hiya as an app for caller spam identification and call blocking.
+There are a variety of similar choices on the App Store and Google Play.
 All these apps will require access to your phone number and to your Contacts, so, be aware of that going in.

-Alright, despite everything above, you’ve ended up on the phone with someone from an unknown number.
+Alright, despite everything above, you’ve ended up on the phone with someone from an unknown number and you aren’t sure what to do.
 Here are a few things to be aware of:

 Many of us use a debit card for nearly everything.
 It’s convenient, it’s simple.
 You pay for something, it comes out of your bank account, and you never have to think about it again.